codeyourweb/irma/README.windows-compilation.md

 # Installing IRMA on Windows

-_IRMA_ can be installed on a Windows platform but it's a little bit tricky cause it's strongly dependant of go-yara and CGO.
-Here's a little documentation to guide you step by step:
+_IRMA_ can be installed on a Windows platform but it's a little bit tricky because it's strongly dependant of go-yara and CGO.
+Here's a little step by step guide:

 ## Before installation

 All the installation process will be done with msys2/mingw terminal.
 In order to avoid any error, you have to ensure that your installation directories don't contains space or special characters.
-I haven't tested to install as a simple user, i strongly advise you to install everything with admin privileges on top of your c:\ drive.
+I haven't tested to install as a simple user, I strongly advise you to install everything with admin privileges on top of your c:\ drive.

 For the configurations and examples below, my install paths are: